texne/proficiency.cs.illinois.edu/index.md

 <!--- -->
 1. **You may only take each proficiency exam once in a 12-month period.**
 <!--- -->
-So, once you sit for a proficiency exam, you must wait a full year to retake the same exam.
+So, once you take a proficiency exam, you must wait a full year to retake the same exam.
 <!--- -->
 If you sit for the same exam before the year is up, your score will not be